-Did you know that the brown algae seaweeds in your favorite sushi rolls are highly nutritious?
-Kelp is one such type of seaweed loaded with antioxidants, vitamins, minerals, and carotenoids.
-It can regulate thyroid function, help you lose weight, support bone health, and help manage diabetes.
-In this article, we have explored the health benefits of kelp, its nutrition profile, recipes, and possible side effects.
-Keep reading!
+The health benefits of kelp are well-known.
+Remember those brown algae seaweeds included in your favorite sushi rolls?
+They are highly nutritious and are full of vitamins, minerals, antioxidants, and carotenoids.
+Kelp is known to regulate thyroid function, support bone health, help you lose weight, and help manage diabetes.
+In this article, we will share the health benefits of kelp, its nutrition profile, recipes, and any possible side effects.
+Keep reading.

 In This Article